nailplsh/nitwithazel/README.md

 - 📫 How to reach me **hazelnitwit@shaw.ca**

-- ⚡ Fun fact - **I have been programming as a hobby since 11 years old**
+- ⚡ Fun fact - **I have been programming as a hobby since 11 years old, but I don't have any "professional" experience.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">